 Your First Instant Pot Recipes: Pass or Fail?

-I’ve discovered that the reason most people purchase an Instant Pot (or any brand of electric pressure cooker) is because they long to enjoy a big ole pot roast with all the fixin’s… just like Grandma made.
+I’ve discovered that the reason most of us purchase an Instant Pot (or any brand of electric pressure cooker) is because we long to enjoy a big ole pot roast with all the fixin’s… just like Grandma made.

-Recipe #1.
-Water!
+Recipe #1: Water!